shapeoko/Docs/content/index.md

 ##Electrical Wiring##
 [Goto the Instructions](wiring.html)

-The machine is complete when the electronics are wired up to the motors, allowing movement.
+The machine is complete when the electronics are wired up to the motors and the belts are installed, allowing movement.

 ---